amboxer21/HomeAutomation/README.md

 # HomeAutomation
-> Arduino project to turn lights on/off from android phone
+> A project to turn your lights on/off from your android phone with voice control abilities

-> Find video demonstration and breif explaination here https://www.youtube.com/watch?v=CjtIyYdGmWc
+> Find video demonstration here https://www.youtube.com/watch?v=AuKCVxZyc6w

 <dl>
   <dt>Environment variables to set:</dt>